biosustain/lifelike/docs/wiki/client/design-guide.md

       value: _, // Bar will always be full!
     });
 ```
-Selecting an `Indeterminate` mode will result in animated and stripped bar (which is always full).
+Selecting an `Indeterminate` mode will result in an animated and stripped bar (which is always full).
-This works best for showing progress of operations that completion status cannot be evaluated.
+This works best for showing the progress of operations that completion status cannot be evaluated.
-The rest of modes (`Buffer, Query`) is not implemented and will result in same bar as `Indeterminate` - at least for now.
+The rest of the modes (`Buffer, Query`) is not implemented and will result in the same bar as `Indeterminate` - at least for now.

-As we support multiple bars per dialog, array of `Progress` objects should be passed while creating
+As we support multiple bars per dialog, an array of `Progress` objects should be passed while creating
 `ProgressDialogComponent` alongside with appropriate `title`.

 ## Utility Classes